kwotsin/transfer_learning_tutorial/README.md

 **Q:** How do I only choose to fine-tune certain layers instead of all the layers?

-**A:** By default, if you did not specify an argument for `variables_to_train` in the function `create_train_op` (as seen in the `train_flowers.py` file, this argument is set to `None` and will train all the layers instead.
+**A:** By default, if you did not specify an argument for `variables_to_train` in the function `create_train_op` (as seen in the `train_flowers.py` file), this argument is set to `None` and will train all the layers instead.
 If you want to fine-tune only certain layers, you have to pass a list of variable names to the `variables_to_train` argument.
 But you may ask, "how do I know the variable names of the model?"
 One simple way is to simply run this code within the graph context:

 ```
 with tf.Graph().as_default() as graph: